-Armored flexible cable snakes through walls, floors and ceilings to provide a protective sleeve for wires.
+Flexible armored electrical cable snakes through walls, floors and ceilings to provide a protective full metal jacket for wires.

 Galvanized-steel spiral metal conduit was once the traditional material for wiring electricity in many houses but, since the invention and acceptance of nonmetallic cable, is now used mostly in situations where extra protection is needed for wires.